Rekkonnect/GDAPI/README.md

 # Officialities and such

-GDEdit is not endorsed by RobTop.
+GDAPI is not endorsed by RobTop.
 Geometry Dash is a registered trademark of RobTop Games AB.

 # [Features to be added](FeaturesToBeAdded.md)